Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Simplifying Subshifts

-By applying Theorem \ref{thm:amalg} repeatedly, as long as there exist $i,j$ satisfying either contraction condition, one can reduce $A$ to a much smaller representative of its strong shift equivalence class; the resulting matrix $B$ at the end of this process corresponds to a subshift $(X_H,\sigma_H)$ which is therefore conjugate to $(X_G,\sigma_G)$.
-Unfortunately it is shown in \cite{amalg} that it is $NP$-hard (computationally intractable) to find an ordering of amalgamations which yields the smallest representative, but for small enough matrices a simple brute-force search is feasible.
+By applying Theorem~\ref{thm:amalg} repeatedly, as long as there exist $i,j$ satisfying either the forward or backward condition, one can reduce $A$ to a much smaller representative of its strong shift equivalence class.
+The resulting matrix $B$ at the end of this process corresponds to a subshift $(X_H,\sigma_H)$ which is therefore conjugate to $(X_G,\sigma_G)$.